 However, the big news with this model is that the brand took off 1500 euros from the Electrified S3/X3 price.
 Is this the dream come true for the city e-cyclists?
 Is this too good to be true?
 Let’s try to look closer to see if this is the case.

-Read also: Best known electric bicycle brands in the Netherlands – in this article.
+Read also: Best known electric bicycle brands in the Netherlands.

 Whether other e-bike brands like it or not, the Dutch manufacturer, Vanmoof was the first one to introduce a connected electric bicycle to the market.
 But then, over the next few years, the connected e-bicycle sector was overtaken by other emerging companies.
 Those companies saw the value of connected gadgets (not only bicycles) and built what we now call – a bunch of good connected electric bikes.